Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 A full website rewrite is different.

-When rewriting a website, the AI must understand multiple layers at once.
-It needs to consider the old code, the content structure, layout logic, user experience, SEO direction, page hierarchy, and the final objective of the site.
+When rewriting a website, the AI must handle multiple layers at once: old code, content structure, layout logic, user experience, SEO direction, page hierarchy, and the final objective of the site.
+That makes the task more realistic.

 In this case, Trae had to work with the existing project context and help rebuild the website in a way that made sense.
 It was not just writing code because I asked for code.
 It was helping turn an older structure into a cleaner and more usable website.
+That is where I started to see Trae as more than a basic coding assistant.

 First impressions

-Instead of needing to explain every small change line by line, I could describe the project objective and guide it toward the final outcome.
+Rather than explaining every small change line by line, I could describe the project objective and guide it toward the final outcome.
 That made the workflow faster.

-That distinction matters.
+The tool also seemed to understand that the goal was not just to produce a different website, but to produce a better version based on the original objective.
 A poor AI coding assistant may rewrite everything in a way that looks fresh but removes important structure or changes the purpose of the site.
 Trae handled the direction better than expected.

 Trae vs Claude: how close was the output?